Field Notes · Place of Sense

 From Ticket Buyers to Co-Authors

 There's a structural flaw in how cultural institutions think about audiences.
-We trained communities to see themselves as transactions, not participants.
+Somewhere along the way we trained communities to see themselves as transactions.
+Buy the ticket.
+Attend.
+Clap.
+Leave.
+Repeat.

 ↓ Read more